AgentOak/MCSDNotifier/README.md

 ### Backlog

-- SDNotify#reloading/stopping should send a status beginning with "Reloading" and "Stopping"
 - Java 9+: Use `ProcessHandle` to get the PID, get rid of `LibC`, use `release` instead of `source/target`
 - Paper API 1.15+: Call `Server#isStopping()` directly, use `ServerTickEndEvent` for `NotifyListener#onTick`
 - Spigot API 1.16+: Try `plugin.yml` `libraries` key for JNA dependency